-If this sounds familiar, you're dealing with what the American Psychological Association describes as an overactive mind at night.
+If you're searching for how to calm an overactive brain, how to calm an overactive brain at night, or how to calm an overactive mind, you're not alone.
+What many people call an overactive brain is often the same pattern the American Psychological Association describes as an overactive mind at night.
 Feeling overwhelmed?
 Take our stress level quiz to understand the root cause.
-Let's explore proven techniques to quiet those racing thoughts and finally get the rest you deserve.
+Let's explore practical ways to quiet those racing thoughts and finally get the rest you deserve.

 Why Does Your Mind Race at Night?